raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## EEPROM configuration options

-The EEPROM image contains small user modifiable config file.
+The EEPROM image contains a small user-modifiable config file.
 To change a setting:

 * Download and unzip the rescue bootloader image from https://www.raspberrypi.org/downloads/
-* Used sed to change setting, be careful to avoid changing anything else otherwise it will fail to boot.
+* Used sed to change setting.
+Be careful to avoid changing anything else otherwise it will fail to boot.
   * `sed -i -e "s/BOOT_UART=0/BOOT_UART=1/" pieeprom.bin`
 * Flash the image - see embedded README.txt in rescue image zip.

-We will soon be releasing a tool which allows the EEPROM config to be extracted and modified without having to use sed-hacks.
+We will soon be releasing a tool which allows the EEPROM config to be extracted and modified without having to use sed hacks.

 #### BOOT_UART

-If 1 then enable UART debug output on (GPIO 14, 15) at 115200-8-N-1
+If 1 then enable UART debug output on GPIO 14 and 15.
+Configure the debug terminal at 115200bps, 8 bits, no parity bits, 1 stop bit.
 Default: 0
 Version: All